ansys/pymechanical-stubs/package/doc/source/_autoapi_templates/index.rst

-API reference
+API Reference
 =============

-This section provides descriptions of Ansys-Mechanical-Stubs subpackages, submodules, classes, methods, and attributes.
-Use the search feature or click links to view API documentation.
+This documentation lists the APIs used in Ansys Mechanical, providing descriptions of the objects, methods, and properties for all namespaces.
+Click the links to view the API documentation in more depth.

 .. toctree::
    :titlesonly: